Cambridge Film Festival: 2008

 In 2008, the Festival opened with Walter Salles' Linha De Passe, and Tilda Swinton was one of the guests for the UK premiere of Julia.

 The retrospective this year was on Derek Jarman: Remembered season, and Hey Negrita played a live set after a screening of the documentary We Dreamed America.
 Peter Greenaway attended a Q&A for his film "Nightwatching.

 2009

 A collaboration with the Festival and BAFTA brought Michael Palin: A Life In Pictures, where Mark Kermode interviewed Michael Palin at Ely Cathedral.

 David Mitchell and Robert Webb were joined by writers Sam Bain and Jesse Armstrong, previewing an episode from the new series of Peep Show, showing clips of their favourite moments and taking the audience's questions.

-The UK's 3rd longest running Film Festival - 2010's
+The UK's 3rd longest running Film Festival - 2010s

 2010

 2010 the closing night film was Made in Dagenham.
 Festival regular and film music master Neil Brand hosted a workshop about creating music for film, and director Stephen Frears took part in a career retrospective, as well as discussing his latest film, Tamara Drewe.
 Also, The Dodge Brothers accompanied Neil Brand in soundtracking Beggars of Life.